yashanchan/ecdsa/README.md

 Paste the PRIVATE KEY into the app.
 The address will appear and its balance will be fetched.
 Use another known address as the recipient.

-## Notes

-- The server holds an in-memory `balances` map; restart resets balances
-- For production-grade use, add checksum validation, nonce/replay protection, and persistence